gitter-badger/glad6/README.md

-unvlad6 - Vagrant LAMP Ansible Drupal6 Ungit
+glad6 - LAMP Ansible Drupal6 (Vagrant)
 ==================================

 A Drupal development platform in a box, with everything you would need to develop Drupal 6 websites.